 - For state elections, there will be at least three copies of the Summary Statement in the supplies.
-Complete the Summary Statements as you count the ballots. - Ensure the Summary Statements are accurate & complete.
-Check that the Summary Statements have the correct: - o Precinct - City/Township name - o Date & election type (state primary, state general, special election, etc.) - o Offices & candidates for each office.
+Complete the Summary Statements as you count the ballots. - Ensure the Summary Statements are accurate and complete.
+Check that the Summary Statements have the correct: - o Precinct - City/Township name - Date and election type (state primary, state general, special election, etc.) - Offices and candidates for each office.